Inflection AI’s $1.3 Billion Investment

 Proficiency across middle- and high-school-level exam tasks and benchmarking for “common sense” positions Inflection-1 favorably.
 However, the model shows a gap in coding prowess, where GPT-3.5 easily outshines it.
 Comparatively, OpenAI’s GPT-4 emerges as a dominant force.

-Collaborative Efforts with Nvidia and CoreWeave
+Collaborative Efforts With Nvidia and CoreWeave

 In a tenacious pursuit of grander, more potent models, Inflection actively collaborates with Nvidia and CoreWeave, a prominent GPU cloud provider.
 Their combined endeavor seeks to forge one of the largest AI training clusters on a global scale.
 This colossal amalgamation encompasses a staggering 22,000 Nvidia H100 GPUs, heralding a remarkable leap in AI training capabilities.